tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 These are the terms used in the UI of the Utopia website at the time of writing:

 **`min`**\
 The smallest state/viewport You feel like visualising in your design.
-The `font size` will never go smaller as the one for `min`.
+The `font size` will never go smaller as @`min`.

 **`max`**\
 The largest state/viewport You feel like visualising in your design.
-The `font size` will never go bigger as the one for `max`.
+The `font size` will never go bigger as @`max`.

 **`width`**\
 The `min` and `max` states are defined in terms of their widths.